Air Force grounds entire B-2 fleet after emergency landing

 WASHINGTON (AP) — The Air Force has grounded its entire fleet of B-2 stealth bombers following an emergency landing and fire earlier this month, and none of the strategic aircraft will perform flyovers at this years’ college bowl games.

 A bomber experienced an in-flight malfunction on Dec.
-10, forcing it to make an emergency landing at Whiteman Air Force Base in St. Louis, Mo., where it caught fire.
+10, forcing it to make an emergency landing at Whiteman Air Force Base in Missouri, where it caught fire.
 The fire was extinguished and there were no injuries.

 The standdown is significant in that there are fewer than 20 stealth bombers in the entire fleet and the aircraft provides, along with the B-52 Stratofortress, the air leg of the nation’s nuclear triad.
 The B-2 has been regularly deployed to the Indo-Pacific and more recently to Europe as a show of force.
 During the standdown the entire fleet will be inspected, 509th Bomb Wing spokeswoman Air Force Master Sgt.
 Beth Del Vecchio said.